-Trust Funds account for assets held in the City Employee Retirement System, Water Utilities Employee Retirement System, the Firemen's Relief and Pension Fund, and the Policemen's Relief and Pension Fund.
+Trust Funds account for assets held in the City Employee Retirement System, Water Utilities Employee Retirement System, and the Policemen's Relief and Pension Fund.
 Fund trustees must act in accordance with the specific purposes and terms of these retirement plans.